 To get started: Self-Identify

 - It is important to note this will NOT affect acceptance.
 If you meet entrance requirements for acceptance, this will allow NBCC to work with you to identify early learning needs.

-Learning Strategists – how we help with next steps:
+Accessibility Services – how we help with next steps:

 - First year college students have a lot of questions and likely some worries: will the workload be too much?
 What is the best way to take notes and read to remember?
 How do I approach an Instructor?
-This is where the TLC @NBCC program (Transitioning your Life to College) can help!
+This is where the TLC @NBCC program (Transitioning Life to College) can help!

 - TLC@ NBCC is for ALL students; however, priority will be given to students with disabilities.